Rezső Kékesi

 Rezső Kékesi (born 11 January 1958) is a former Hungarian professional footballer who played as a midfielder.
-He was a member of the Hungarian national football team.
+He was a member of the Hungary national team.
 He finished his playing career in Switzerland, where he still lives with his family.

 Career

 He started his football career in the Ferencváros Vasutas team.
 From there he moved to Ferencvárosi TC, where he played until 1977.
 He played in three home matches.
 In 1977-78 he played for Dorogi FC, between 1978 and 1984 for Volán.
 He made his debut in the top flight in 1979.
 From 1984 to 1989 he played for MTK Budapest FC.
 He won one gold, one silver and one bronze medal each with the MTK Budapest FC.
 In February 1990, he joined Yverdon-Sport FC of Switzerland.
 In the Hungarian top flight, he played 231 matches between 1979 and 1989, scoring 18 goals.

 National team

 Between 1987 and 1988 he played three times for the national team.